Petrelli/zhe/_pages/about.md

 ---

 Currently, I am an Assistant Professor with the School of Communications and Information Engineering, Nanjing University of Posts and Telecommunications (NJUPT), Nangjing, China.
-Before I joined NJUPT, I was a research engineer at Huawei Ottawa R&D Center, Ottawa, Canada.
+Before I joined NJUPT, I was a Research Engineer at Huawei Ottawa R&D Center, Ottawa, Canada.
 My research interests include multimedia networking, intelligent networks, in-network caching, DCN, and ICN.

 What's new